-This chapter describes the major steps to configure a small Oracle Exadata System Software grid.
+This chapter describes the major steps to configure Oracle Exadata System Software.

-Hardware and software have already been installed for the cells.
+Hardware and software have already been installed for the storage servers.
 The procedures in this chapter describe how to configure a storage cell for use with the Oracle Database and Oracle Automatic Storage Management (Oracle ASM) instances.

 Note:Modifications to the Oracle Exadata Storage Server hardware or software are not supported.
 Only the documented network interfaces on the Oracle Exadata Storage Server should be used for all connectivity including management and storage traffic.
 Additional network interfaces should not be used.

 2.1 Understanding Oracle Exadata System Software Release Numbering

 The Oracle Exadata System Software release number is related to the Oracle Database release number.

 The Oracle Exadata System Software release number matches the highest Oracle Grid Infrastructure and Oracle Database version it supports.
 For example, the highest version Oracle Exadata System Software release 18 supports is Oracle Grid Infrastructure and Oracle Database release 18.
 The highest version Oracle Exadata System Software release 12.2 supports is Oracle Grid Infrastructure and Oracle Database release 220.127.116.11.

 The Oracle Exadata System Software release that followed release 18.104.22.168.8 was renamed to 18.1.0 and a new numbering scheme for the Oracle Exadata System Software was implemented.
 Instead of a legacy nomenclature such as 22.214.171.124.5, a three field format consisting of: Year.Update.Revision is used, for example 18.1.0.
 This new numbering scheme allows you to clearly determine:

 - The annual release designation of the software